- Research News

 Your application must include three letters of recommendation.
 The letters should be from professors who are familiar with your work and who can testify to your potential as a researcher in Computer Science.
 Once you have submitted your application, a notification will be sent to your recommenders within 48 hours.
 These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by December 15.
 We discourage mailed letters of recommendation as this delays the processing of your application.

-The department requires that all applicants to the doctoral program take the GRE general test.
+The department recommends (but does not require) applicants to the doctoral program take the GRE general test.
 Please arrange to have scores sent directly to Cornell University (institution code 2098) from the Educational Testing Service.
 We do not require the GRE subject test for computer science.

 International applicants must demonstrate competency in the English language.
 Acceptable proof of competency is: